Glyph-ByT5: A Customized Text Encoder for Accurate Visual Text Rendering: Experiment

 \subsection{Comparison to Commercial-Product \dalle}

 We compare our approach with the most powerful commercial product in the visual text rendering task, namely, \dalle on \textsc{VisualParagraphy} benchmark.
 We conducted a user study to assess the results from three critical aspects: visual aesthetics, layout quality, and typography accuracy.
-We hired 10 users with a design background to rate the generated images on a scale from 1 to 5.
-The results of the user study are illustrated in Figure~\ref{fig:user_study}.
-We can see the users give significantly higher scores on typography and slightly lower scores on other two aspects.
-Additionally, we show some representative qualitative visual comparison results in Figure~\ref{fig:compare_to_dalle3}.
-We find that our approach demonstrates significant advantages in the design-text rendering task.
+We hired 10 users with design backgrounds to rank the results from these aspects and report win-rate results in Figure~\ref{fig:user_study}.
+We conclude that Glyph-SDXL is significantly preferred in terms of typography and comparable or slightly lower on other aspects.
+Additionally, we visualize representative comparison results in Figure~\ref{fig:compare_to_dalle3}.
+We find that our approach demonstrates significant advantages in design-text rendering.
+We further improve the visual aesthetics in the follow-up work~\cite{liu2024glyphv2}.